bennypowers/bennypowers.dev/posts/cheap-netlify-11ty-rebuilds.md

 9s]({{ '/assets/images/netlify-deploy-time-vs-build.png' }})

 Not too shabby!
 With this trick we cut our build time down by about a fifth.
-If deploys take on average 15 seconds, that gives us a headroom of about 120 build minutes for regular `main` branch deploys and branch deploy previews.
+If deploys take on average 15 seconds, and we automatically rebuild on the hour, that gives us a headroom of about 120 build minutes for regular `main` branch deploys and branch deploy previews.

 [rknight]: https://rknight.me/adding-webmentions-to-your-site/
 [pricing]: https://www.netlify.com/pricing/